utk-eecs-crumpton-tas/cs102-handbook/docs/grading/about-grading.md

 :::danger Your Code Must Compile on the Lab Machines

-Whenever going to submit your code for an assignment, **ALWAYS** make sure it compiles _and_ behaves (as intended) before doing so -- **ON THE LAB MACHINES**.
-Compilers work different across computers, so even if it compiled on your computer, it doesn't necessarily compile or behave the same way on the lab machines.
+Whenever you are going to submit your code for an assignment, **ALWAYS** make sure it compiles _and_ behaves (as intended) before doing so -- **ON THE LAB MACHINES**.
+Compilers work differently across computers, so even if it compiles on your computer, it doesn't necessarily compile or behave the same way on the lab machines.
 The TA's grade using the lab machines, so if your code doesn't compile or work correctly there, you will **not get credit** for the assignment.
 Trust me, it happens all the time.

 :::

-This may seem like a steep policy, but this will be the policy used for all upper level classes, the difference here is since this is an intro class, some degree of error is expected.
+This may seem like a steep policy, but this will be the policy used for all upper-level classes, the difference here is since this is an intro class, some degree of error is expected.
 There will be two extra credit labs available throughout the semester you can use to make up for any points lost due to this policy.

-The best way to be certain your lab compiles is to download your submission from canvas, upload it to one of the lab machines, and verify that the submission compiles.
+The best way to be certain your lab compiles is to download your submission from Canvas, upload it to one of the lab machines, and verify that the submission compiles.

-The file can be uploaded using `scp SOURCE DESTINATION` (more on that in the <LinkWithIcon to="/docs/general/common-linux-commands#copying-tofrom-the-lab-machines" text="scp quick-guide" />) , but in this case, the source is the file on your computer, and the destination is the lab machine.
+The file can be uploaded using `scp SOURCE DESTINATION` (more on that in the [scp quick guide](/docs/general/common-linux-commands#copying-tofrom-the-lab-machines)), but in this case, the source is the file on your computer, and the destination is the lab machine.

 ```bash
 scp my_program.cpp NETID@hydra0.eecs.utk.edu:~/uploads